alire-project/alire/doc/catalog-format-spec.md

-        the prefixes `git+`, `hg+` or `svn+` can be prepended to the scheme (e.g. `git+https://`) to make this explicit, though a `.git` suffix or the hosts `github.com`, `gitlab.com` or `bitbucket.org` will also be recognised.
+        the prefixes `git+`, `hg+` or `svn+` can be prepended to the scheme (e.g. `git+https://`) to make this explicit, though a `.git` suffix or the hosts `github.com`, `gitlab.com` or `bitbucket.org` will also be recognized.
 For crates submitted to the community index, origins should be publicly accessible (i.e. should not require private ssh keys or other authentication).